Lyor Cohen: Music career

-Rush Productions / Rush Artist Management
+Rush Productions, Rush Artist Management, Def Jam

-Late in 1984, after promoting a pair of rock and rap shows at The Mix Club in Hollywood (one featured Run-DMC, the other featured Whodini), Cohen moved to New York to take a job at Simmons' Rush Productions (later called Rush Artist Management).
-Beginning as Run-DMC's road manager, Cohen quickly began taking on additional responsibilities, working on behalf of an artist roster that included Kurtis Blow, Whodini, Run-DMC, LL Cool J, the Beastie Boys, and Public Enemy.
-By 1987, Cohen himself was signing artists to Rush.
-These acts included Slick Rick, DJ Jazzy Jeff & the Fresh Prince, Eric B. & Rakim, EPMD, Stetsasonic, De La Soul, and A Tribe Called Quest.
+In the early 80s, after promoting a pair of rock and rap shows at The Mix Club in Hollywood (one featured Run-DMC, the other featured Whodini), Cohen moved to New York to take a job at Simmons' Rush Productions (later called Rush Artist Management).
+Beginning as Run-DMC's road manager, Cohen later worked with and/or signed Rush artists Kurtis Blow, Whodini, Run-DMC, LL Cool J, the Beastie Boys, and Public Enemy and signed artists including Slick Rick, DJ Jazzy Jeff & the Fresh Prince, Eric B. & Rakim, EPMD, Stetsasonic, De La Soul, and A Tribe Called Quest.
+He was mentored by Jam Master Jay.
+In 1986 he helped broker Run-DMC's endorsement deal with Adidas; it was the first marketing deal between an artist and an athletic company.